 - Try different communication avenues.
 I used to visit my local branch a lot, and have had some good success with going directly there.
 Your mileage my vary, but also try any combination of Live Chat, E-mail, and Telephone.

 “Hi, I was recently charged an overdraft fee when an old check got cashed.
 I totally forgot about it and it was my fault.
 However, I’ve been with BofA for X years, and this is my first overdraft fee.
 I am calling to see if I am able to get this waived.”

 If you’re not satisfied with your response, it has paid off for many customers to escalate your request to the “Executive Customer Relations” division of Bank of America.
-The Consumerist shares some helpful contact information:
+Read the many relieved comments below.

 Call Executive Customer Relations: